ashlynnprasad/langmann-2021/pages/urbandevelopment.md

       {% include feature/item-figure.html objectid="langmann018" width="100" %}
     </div>
     <div class="col-sm-4">
-      Indigenous lands, including sacred areas and burial grounds, were taken over and transformed into sites of leisure and social gathering for colonial settlers.
+      <br>Indigenous lands, including sacred areas and burial grounds, were taken over and transformed into sites of leisure and social gathering for colonial settlers.
 This image portrays a busy day at Second Beach in Stanley Park, where settlers in suits and dresses walk, gather, and sun- and ocean-bathe.
 The tall trees of Stanley Park can be seen in the background.
     </div>
   </div>